 What Michelin Selection Signals in This Context

-The Michelin Hotels list operates on a different logic from the restaurant stars.
+The Michelin Hotels list operates on a different logic from the restaurant guides.
 Selection here is a quality threshold rather than a competitive ranking: it tells you the property met Michelin's inspection criteria for comfort, character, and consistency, and that the assessors found it worth flagging within the broader French hotel offer.
-For a village like Talloires, which sits between two stronger-signal competitors — the large international Alpine resorts to the east and the lake towns with more developed hotel infrastructure to the north — Michelin selection provides a meaningful external reference point for travellers calibrating their options.
+For a village like Talloires, which sits between two stronger-signal competitors, the large international Alpine resorts to the east and the lake towns with more developed hotel infrastructure to the north, Michelin selection provides a meaningful external reference point for travellers calibrating their options.

 In the French lakeside hotel tier more broadly, Michelin-selected properties tend to fall into one of two patterns: the grand historic establishment that has maintained its fabric, or the smaller maison d'hôtes-style property with distinctive local character.
-Beau Site's address and the physical scale implied by its position in Talloires suggest the latter register, though without detailed room count or design documentation in the public record, the precise scope of the property is better confirmed directly with the hotel.
+Beau Site's address and the physical scale implied by its position in Talloires suggest the latter register.
 What the selection does confirm is that it clears the bar for an editorially credible recommendation in this part of Haute-Savoie.

 The Physical Experience: Setting as the Primary Argument